ohohlfeld/itc36/woneca.md

    3. The name of the presenter.

 Please send this information to Yuming Jiang, **yuming.jiang@ntnu.no** with email topic "Woneca Submission".

-Submission deadline is February 28th, 2025.
+Submission deadline is **February 28th, 2025**.

 The expected notification is end of March 2025.